psecio/propauth/README.md

 ?>
 ```

 > **NOTE:** The additional parameters that are passed in to the `evaluate` method will be given to the closure check types in the same order they're given in the array.
-However, the first paramater will *always* be the subject (User) being evaluated.
+However, the first parameter will *always* be the subject (User) being evaluated.

 ## Policy Sets